cures-hub/cures-condec-jira/doc/features/decision-guidance.md

 ## Design Details
 The following class diagram gives an overview of relevant backend classes for this feature.
+The *DecisionGuidanceConfiguration* class stores the settings on a per-project basis.
+This configuration can be associated with 0 or more *KnowledgeSource*s.
+The *KnowledgeSource*s can either be sources configured using RDF or other Jira projects from the same server.
+The *KnowledgeSource* is used to generate *ElementRecommendation*s.
+The class *ElementRecommendation* implements the *Recommendation* interface and inherits from *SolutionOption*.
+There can be *Argument*s attached to the solution options.
+The classes *SolutionOption* and *Argument* are concretizations of the *KnowledgeElement* class.
+The *Evaluator* evaluates the *Recommendation*s using six different *EvaluationMetric*s (see metrics above).

 ![Overview class diagram](../diagrams/class_diagram_decision_guidance.png)

 *Overview class diagram for the decision guidance feature*

-You find the explanation for the class diagramm in the Javadoc in the code:
+You find more explanation for the class diagramm in the Javadoc in the code:

 - [Java code for decision guidance](../../src/main/java/de/uhd/ifi/se/decision/management/jira/recommendation/decisionguidance)
 - [Java REST API for decision guidance](../../src/main/java/de/uhd/ifi/se/decision/management/jira/rest/DecisionGuidanceRest.java)